messageformat/messageformat/docs/api/messageformat.declaration.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-A message may declare any number of local variables or aliases, each with a value defined by a placeholder.
+A message may declare any number of local variables or aliases, each with a value defined by an expression.
 The order of the declarations is not relevant, but a valid message may not include a dependency loop amond them.

 **Signature:**